Are you one of those weirdos who want to visit India? Welcome my friend!

 2 days in Pushkar

 How to reach Pushkar?
-Pushkar is located is 145 km from Jaipur, which is around 2 hour train ride.
-If you decide using the railway you will need to get off in the city of Ajmer which 15 km (9 miles) away from it and then take a taxi or bus.
+Pushkar is located is 145 km from Jaipur, which is around 2 hour’s train ride.
+If you decide to use the railway you will need to get off in the city of Ajmer which is 15 km (9 miles) away from it and then take a taxi or bus.

 PUSHKAR LAKE – a manmade lake created in the 12th century and till this date all of the life in Pushkar town is circling around Pushkar Lake.
 Hundreds of temples and Ghats are located around this holy lake.

 PUSHKAR GHATS – there are 52 Ghats on Pushkar Lake and each of them has its own unique history.
-Walking around the lake and visiting Ghats will definitely be enjoyable adventure on its own.
-Most popular ones are Varaha Ghat, Brahma Ghat, Gau Ghat.
+Walking around the lake and visiting Ghats will definitely be an enjoyable adventure on its own.
+The most popular ones are Varaha Ghat, Brahma Ghat, and Gau Ghat.

 VISITING TEMPLES – there are around 400 temples located in Pushkar, I will mention a few of the most popular ones to visit here:

 BRAHMA TEMPLE – a religious site that is dedicated to the lord of creation, Lord Brahma.
 It was constructed in the 14th century, but some people believe that it was actually built more than 2000 years ago!

 Opening times – 6 AM to 8 PM.
 Entry fee – free.

 OLD RANG JI TEMPLE – Rajput and Mughal architecture-style temple built in the 19th century and dedicated to Sri Ranganatha (one of the incarnations of Lord Vishnu).